aanker/xwordlist/docs/index.md

 `xwordlist` supports the use of a configuration file named `xwordlist.conf`.
 You can paste any or all command line options directly into the configuration file rather than entering them on the command line.
 Then you can just type `xwordlist` or `xwl` on the command line to run the software and it will process all of the options saved in the configuration file.
 Especially for things like using the [recipes](/resources/#recipes), it is often easier to just paste everything into the configuration file rather than trying to type it all on the command line.

 Often times when installing by `pip`, the `xwordlist.conf` file ends up in a hard to find directory buried in an obscure location.
-Rather than leave the configuration file in that directory, you can move it to a folder your home directory:  `~/xwordlist/xwordlist.conf` (it must be a folder named `xwordlist` inside your home folder).
+Rather than leave the configuration file in that directory, you can move it to a folder in your home directory:  `~/xwordlist/xwordlist.conf` (it must be a folder named `xwordlist` inside your home folder).
 To help you find where your configuration file is located, enter `xwordlist --config` and the software will tell you which folder contains the active configuration file.

 Options entered on the command line take precedence over the configuration file.
 The `xwordlist.conf` file included in the GitHub repository contains commented out examples of the usage of each option.